jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Here's a question: Do we know our fate like we know the polar bears?
 Given how much anger, angst, and confusion we have in our politics, the answer is no.

 This book will teach you about human evolution.
 Our story is the same as all other lifeforms.
-The environment is constantly changing, thus Life is always looking for updated adaptations.
-Humans must also harvest enough resources to keep Life procreating and therefore evolving.
+The environment is constantly changing, thus Life needs updated adaptations.
+We also must harvest enough resources to keep Life procreating and therefore evolving, or Life finds someone else.

 We think we understand Life's requirement to evolve.
-Almost every leader, company, ideology, and philosophy says they want to give its people the resources they need for a secure Life.
+Almost every leader, company, ideology, and philosophy says they want to give its people the resources they need for a happy Life.
 But all the marches, protests, strikes, fears of job losses, and other outbursts of frustration from all over society today show we don't know how to drop old ways of living and adopt the new adaptations we need to prosper.
-Indeed, most of today's Conservative vs. Progressive politics is about resisting evolution to keep their old products alive and then trying to justify why others should bear the burden of humanity's refusal to stop being polar bears and start anew.
+Indeed, most of today's Conservative vs. Progressive politics is about resisting evolution to keep old products alive and then trying to justify why "the other" should bear the burden of their shared refusal to stop being polar bears and start anew.

-Techvolution will teach you how to move on from the past and roll your own dice to harness the technological innovation that'll put the power of wealth generating modern technology into yours, and everyone elses, hands.
+Techvolution will teach you how to move on from the past and roll your own dice to adopt the technological innovation that'll put the power of wealth generating modern technology into yours, and everyone elses, hands.

 Because animals sadly can't change their genes.
 They must endure the pain of "survival of the fittest" to evolve.
 We can change our fate by updating our characteristics with modern technology.
-But before we can hardness the power of modern technology, we need to learn how to use politics to evolve humanity and upgrade Life on Earth.
+But before we can harness the power of modern technology, we need to learn how to use politics to evolve humanity and upgrade Life on Earth.

 ## Mixed-Ideological Politics